 But for some unknown and indeterminate reason, the Self, instead of being the Subject, the Knower or the Seer, got contaminated.
 We superimposed the Self with the known and the seen, the objects.
-We shifted our ID from being the Self to being a body – mostly as the gross physical body, but sometimes to be the subtle body.
-That is a great fall for the Self – from Self to not-Self.
+We shifted our ID from being the Self to being a body – mostly as the gross physical body, and sometimes as the subtle body.
+That is a great fall for the Self – from Self to not-Self because the bodies are insentient (anAtma).
 The strong association we experience with the three bodies stands as a proof of the apparent fall.
-The severity of the fall could have been far less had we considered the bodies to be “mine” instead of taking them to be “me,” and identifying ourselves with them as “I am my body.”
+The severity of the fall could have been far less had we considered the bodies to be “mine” instead of taking them to be “me,” identifying ourselves with them as “I am my body.”

-The apparent fall of the Self to not-Self is said to be in the Vedantic literature like the self-effulgent Consciousness being concealed by a veil.
+The apparent fall of the Self to not-Self is described in the Vedantic literature as a veiling of the self-effulgent Consciousness by “ignorance.”
 Much like the Sun being obscured by a cloud.
-The name given to that covering is “ignorance.”
+The name given to that apparent veiling is “ignorance.”
 One cannot for sure say, though, that ignorance does exist, as we shall see a little later.
-However, the concept of ignorance is central to the teaching of Advaita doctrine.
-It is a useful explanatory device.
+However, the “concept of ignorance” has become central to the teaching of Advaita doctrine.
+It turned out to be a useful explanatory device.
 As already said, we are the Pure Self and our nature is Knowledge that shines like light.
 Ignorance, comparable to darkness, cannot exist in the presence of Self-knowledge.
 Nevertheless, the moment we become unaware or forgetful of our true nature, ignorance takes over and rules the roost.

 षड्भिरूर्मिभिरयोगि योगिहृद्भावितं न करणैर्विभावितम् ।